mongodb/docs/source/includes/fact-csrs-versionchanged.rst

 as a replica set, the config servers must run the :doc:`WiredTiger storage engine </core/wiredtiger>`.

-In version 3.4, MongoDB removes support for SCCC config servers.
-To upgrade your config servers from SCCC to CSRS, see :doc:`/tutorial/upgrade-config-servers-to-replica-set`.
+In version 3.4, MongoDB :ref:`removes support for SCCC config servers
+<3.4-compat-remove-sccc>`.